 Puerto Rico's economy has traditionally tracked that of the U.S. mainland.
 However, as an island it is more exposed to environmental risks and demographic risks.
-Puerto Rico entered its own recession in 2006 ahead of the mainland, and as a result of population flight to the mainland, Puerto Rico struggled to recover.
-After beginning the restructuring process, it was hit by Hurricane Maria in 2017, which caused extensive damage.
-This was followed by earthquakes in 2019 and COVID-19 in 2020.
-As a result of significant federal aid to rebuild after the natural disasters, COVID-19 relief and savings by not paying debt service during the restructuring, the government is better situated from a financial standpoint.
-As outlined below, most demographic and economic metrics still have not rebounded.
+Puerto Rico entered its own recession in 2006, ahead of the mainland.
+As a result of population flight to the mainland, Puerto Rico struggled to recover.
+After beginning the restructuring process, the island sustained extensive damage from Hurricane Maria in 2017; that disaster was followed by earthquakes in 2019 and 2020 and by COVID-19 in 2020.
+As a result of significant federal aid to rebuild after the natural disasters, COVID-19 relief and savings accrued from not paying debt service during the restructuring, the government's financial situation has improved.

-Puerto Rico's unemployment rate remains high compared to mainland metrics, but has improved from highs over the past decade, despite volatility after Hurricane Maria.
-For fiscal year 2022, it was 6.9%, which has improved through March 2023 to 5.8%.
-Total non-farm payroll employment (seasonally adjusted) has declined on a year-over-year basis for since 2013.
-The impact of Hurricane Maria and the COVID-19 pandemic have continued to impact these numbers.
-However, Puerto Rico is seeing growth over the last few months as it did after Hurricane Maria.
-Payroll employment, which 920,800 for 2022 has improved to 946,100 in March 2023 and 2.6% increase on a year-over-year basis.
-Tourism is an important part of the economy and visitors to the island was significantly impacted by Hurricane Maria, the earthquakes and COVID-19.
-The largest employment sectors include services (40%), government (21%), trade (17%) and manufacturing (9%) as of March 2023.
-While the manufacturing sector only makes up 9% of employment, it is the largest sector in terms of gross domestic product.
-According to preliminary 2017 data, the most current available, the manufacturing sector contributed 48.2% of total GDP.
+Puerto Rico's unemployment rate remains high compared to mainland metrics.
+Despite volatility resulting from Hurricane Maria and from COVID-19, however, unemployment has improved from highs over the past decade.
+As of October 2023, the unemployment rate was 5.5%, a decrease from 6.5% a year earlier.
+Although total non-farm payroll employment (seasonally adjusted) has declined on a yearover-year basis since 2013, Puerto Rico has experienced recent growth in this area, as well, as it did after Hurricane Maria.
+Payroll employment, which was 920,800 for 2022, has improved to 955,900 as of October 2023, a 3.8% increase.
+The largest employment sectors include services (40%), government (21%), trade (20%) and manufacturing (9%) as of October 2023.
+While the manufacturing sector comprises only 9% of employment, it is the largest sector in terms of gross domestic product.
+According to preliminary 2017 data, the most current available, the manufacturing sector constituted 48.2% of total GDP.
 The manufacturing sector has undergone some major changes.
 Pharmaceuticals, biotechnology and technology became growth areas in the 1990s, but this trend has reversed since then, with manufacturing employment declining 38% from fiscal years 2007 to 2015 (most recent data available).

-Tourism is an important part of the economy and tax revenues for the island.
-The island saw total hotel registrations of 2.4 million for 2022, which was a 5.2% increase year-over-year.
-For 2022, the total number of visitors to the island increased nearly 250%, which reflects the reopening of travel post-COVID-19.
-Occupancy rates hover around 67.2%, down from historical highs, but improved post COVID-19.
+Tourism is an important part of the economy, and tax revenues and the number of visitors to the island were significantly impacted by Hurricane Maria, the 2019 and 2020 earthquakes and COVID-19.
+The island registered total hotel registrations of 213,200 as of December 2023, a 5.2% increase year-over-year.
+Occupancy rates hover around 69.9%, down from historical highs, but improved post-COVID-19.

-The island's population has stabilized over the past several years, which is improvement from out-migration experienced for the last decade or more.
+The island's population has stabilized over the past several years, which is an improvement from out-migration experienced for the last decade or more.

-The commonwealth has had deficit financial results for well over a decade.
-The deficit operations resulted from incorrect revenue assumptions, underestimated spending levels, lack of financial management, poor collection rates and a weak economy, among other things.
-The Fortuño and Padilla Administrations each tried to implement economic and fiscal revitalization plans but neither was able to turn around its deficit operations.
-The commonwealth has not produced audited financial statements since June 30, 2020.
-On a cash basis, the government is producing better than budgeted results.
-This is in part due to federal aid, conservative budgeting and the re-opening of the economy after COVID-19 related closures.
-Cash has also been bolstered by the fact the government has not been paying debt service.
-When the bankruptcy is complete and the Federal Oversight and Management Board (FOMB) ends, it will be important to see how the government manages its budget and incorporates restarting debt service payments on restructured debt.
+The commonwealth has operated within a deficit for well over a decade.
+The deficit operations have resulted from incorrect revenue assumptions, underestimated spending levels, lack of financial management, poor collection rates and a weak economy, among other factors.
+The Fortuño and Padilla Administrations each tried to implement economic and fiscal revitalization plans, but neither was able to ameliorate its deficit operations.
+Unfortunately, the commonwealth has not produced audited financial statements since June 30, 2021.
+However, the commonwealth has experienced strong revenue growth over the past several years.
+On a cash basis, the government is producing higher-than-budgeted results, owing in part to federal aid, conservative budgeting and the reopening of the economy after COVID-19 related closures.
+Cash has also been bolstered by the government's refraining from paying debt service.
+When the bankruptcy is complete and the Federal Oversight and Management Board (FOMB) is disbanded, it will remain to be seen how the government manages its budget and incorporates restarting debt service payments on restructured debt.